-If you need any of this information in an accessible format, please contact Pamela.S.Baker@illinois.gov.
+If you need any of this information in an accessible or alternative format, please contact Pamela.S.Baker@illinois.gov.

 What's This All About?